hubc-app/hubcapp/operator.md

 metadata:
   namespace: <customer-id>
   name: <user-selected>
+spec:
   service: <one of our supported options>
   options: <different data for each service>
+status: <details edited by>
 ```

 The operator will take each CustomerService and run the services required, depending on the kind of service requested